prometheus-operator/kube-prometheus/README.md

 As described in the [Prerequisites](#prerequisites) section, in order to retrieve metrics from the kubelet token authentication and authorization must be enabled.
 Some Kubernetes setup tools do not enable this by default.

-If you are using Google's GKE product, see [cAdvisor support](docs/GKE-cadvisor-support.md).
+- If you are using Google's GKE product, see [cAdvisor support](docs/GKE-cadvisor-support.md).

-If you are using AWS EKS, see [AWS EKS CNI support](docs/EKS-cni-support.md)
+- If you are using AWS EKS, see [AWS EKS CNI support](docs/EKS-cni-support.md).
+- If you are using WeaveNet as the CNI, see [weave-net support](docs/weave-net-support.md).

 #### Authentication problem

 The Prometheus `/targets` page will show the kubelet job with the error `403 Unauthorized`, when token authentication is not enabled.
 Ensure, that the `--authentication-token-webhook=true` flag is enabled on all kubelet configurations.